qgist/pluginmanager/README.md

 ## How to test

-There is no working user interface yet **but** the plugin manager can be tested from the Python Console.
+There is no working graphical user interface yet **but** the plugin manager can be tested from the Python Console.
 Once this plugin is installed, the plugin index is exposed as `iface.pindex`.
 Go from there.

 ## For developers (how to contribute)